Western Electric: Management innovations

-National Defense and Nike-Zeus
+National defense and Nike-Zeus

-Western Electric was authorized on November 15, 1955, with Air Force Contract AF33(616)-3285 to conduct a competitive study directed specifically only to anti-ICBM (AICBM) defense.
+Western Electric was authorized on November 15, 1955, with Air Force Contract AF33(616)-3285 to conduct a competitive study directed solely to anti-ICBM (AICBM) defense.
 In February 1957, the U.S. Army awarded the company, as a contractor, responsibility in developing an AICBM defense system called Nike Zeus.
 On February 12, 1959, a test program for Nike-Zeus was approved by Department of Defense for Kwajalein as the down-range test site.
 After the site was inspected on August 4, 1959, by Western Electric project managers and various agencies/contractors, the completion of the technical building and launch facilities were done.
 Shortly after, Western Electric equipment engineers and installers arrived for the installation of the NIKE-ZEUS test site.
 The North Carolina plant made the R&D models for the system elements and installed, tested, and operated the components at the test site.